muckamuck/recipes/MeatLoaf/README.md

 * Half the onion on top of sausage
 * Half the fajita seasoning packet on top of sausage
 * Half the crackers on top of sausage
-* Egg on top of the sausage
+* Eggs on top of the sausage
 * Mix all that stuff together but do not overwork it, mix with your hands.
 * On cookie sheet with parchment paper form the thing into a loaf